marovacka/ml-project-mlflow/{{cookiecutter.project_dir}}/README.md

 `python -m ipykernel install --user --name={{cookiecutter.project_dir}}`

-Install all packages of the project into environment.
+Install all packages of this project into activated environment.

 `pip install .`

-MLFlow needs `make` utility installed.
+MLFlow requires installed `make` utility.
 Please check whether you have`make` installed on your operating system (OS).
 Run the following in your command line

 `make --version`